Tuesday, July 4, 10 am – 4 pm

 Children 14 and under can take part in a fishing derby on the Mill Pond, with prizes being awarded at 2 pm.
 Children should bring a fishing pole and bait (or borrow one of the poles that will be available.)
 There also will be sack races, tug o’ war, and frog-jumping contests (BYOF: bring your own frog).

 “We are one of the few places in the country that features steam power,” explains Hanford Mills executive director Liz Callahan.
 “Firing up the steam boiler and operating it is demanding and labor intensive.
 Staff and volunteers make up the ‘steam team,’ whose experience, training and dedication enable us to run the boiler and steam engines just as the Hanfords did a century ago.”
 She noted that while the Museum operates the waterwheel during tours offered every Wednesday through Sunday, steam power demonstrations occur only a few times a year.
 Visitors on July 4th can see both power sources.

 The Independence Day Celebration features food trucks, local vendors and great music.
 Details to be announced closer to the date.
 Visitors also are welcome to bring a picnic lunch to enjoy.

-The Independence Day Celebration is included with regular Museum admission, which is free for children 12 and under, and Museum members.
+The Independence Day Celebration is included with regular Museum admission, which is free for all children 12 and under, active duty military and their families, and Museum members.